-Students work will be checked for malpractice activities through the 'turnitin' platform.
-Teachers and students will be able to receive reports outlining the percentage of work that is the students own work and the percentage of work that could be considered plagiarised.
+Students work will be checked for malpractice activities through the 'Turnitin' platform.
+Teachers and students will be able to receive reports outlining the percentage of work that is the students own work and the percentage of work that could be considered plagiarised and the source of the original work.